Cloud-Computing-Spring-2025/handson-8-spark-sql-and-dataframes-prakathesh07/README.md

 - **Categorize Posts**: Group posts into Positive (`>0.3`), Neutral (`-0.3 to 0.3`), and Negative (`< -0.3`) sentiment groups.
 - **Analyze Engagement**: Calculate average likes and retweets per sentiment category.

+  **Code Explanation**
+  Load the posts.csv dataset into a DataFrame.

+Create sentiment categories:

+Negative (SentimentScore < 0)

+Neutral (SentimentScore == 0)

+Positive (SentimentScore > 0)

+Use when() and otherwise() to create a new column SentimentCategory.

+Group by SentimentCategory and calculate the average likes and retweets.

+Save the result to outputs/sentiment_engagement.csv.

 **Expected Outcome:**
 Insights into whether happier or angrier posts get more attention.